Postgraduate Factfile: LLM in Legal Practice LLM

 In exceptional circumstances, it may be possible to secure an accredited prior learning exemption from the research methodology module.

 International students who have successfully completed an LPC /BVC/ BPTC programme in England and Wales are welcome to join the programme.
+Those whose first language is not english are required to have attained a recognised English Language qualification equivalent to IELTS 6.5, with a minimum of 5.5 in each component.

 Application and Selection